nils-hamel/eratosthene-suite/README.md

 ## eratosthene-suite

+The _eratosthene-suite_ offers a front-end to the eratosthene indexation server implemented in the _liberatosthene_ library.
+It consists in a software suite implementing front-ends to the functionality of the indexation server.

-The _eratosthene_ suite offers front-end solution to the _liberatosthene_ library.
-It contains an data injection front-end, a data server front-end and a client software able to demonstrate the methodology of data storage and query through a simple 3D interface.
+The main software implements the server itself allowing to simply create instance of it.
+The suite also offers a front-end software for the data injection in the servers storage structure.
+Finally, it also offers a graphical client allowing to browse the data contained in the servers storage structure through a 4 dimensional representation of earth.

 ## Dependencies